 Like its personal counterpart, the Business Platinum card is the richest in the industry in the way of perks.
 There are so many perks that they required their own post.
 My favorite Business Platinum perks include:

-- Hilton and Marriott Gold Statuses
+- Hilton Honors and Marriott Bonvoy Gold Elite Status

 - Centurion Lounge and Suite access

 - $200 in Airline Incidental Credits